tldr-pages/tldr/CONTRIBUTING.md

 - `mysql {{database_name}}`
 - `unrar x {{compressed.rar}}`

 In short, make it as intuitive as possible for the user to figure out how to use the command and fill it in with values.

 Stick to [`snake_case`](https://en.wikipedia.org/wiki/Snake_case) where possible.
-In some situations a command works with typical file extensions (like the `unrar` example above); you are encouraged to add these for demonstration.
+In some situations a command works with typical file extensions (like the `unrar` example above);

-One of the reasons for this format is that it's well suited for command-line clients that need to extract a single description/example.
+you are encouraged to add these for demonstration.

 ## Submitting a pull request

 For submitting changes, you can use whatever workflow you're more comfortable with.

+### Using Github's web interface

-The easiest way is to just edit the page directly on the Github interface.
+The easiest way to submit a change is to just edit the page directly on the Github interface.
 Check out the step-by-step instructions (with screenshots) on [Github Help](https://help.github.com/articles/editing-files-in-another-user-s-repository/).

+### Using the command line

-Alternatively, you can do it using the command line:
+Alternatively, you can do most of the process using the command line:

 - fork the repository on the github web interface

 - clone your fork locally:
   `git clone https://github.com/{{your_username}}/tldr.git && cd tldr`

 - create a feature branch, e.g. named after the command you plan to edit:
   `git checkout -b {{branch_name}}`

 - make your changes (edit existing files or create a new one)

 - commit the changes:
   `git commit --all -m "{{commit_message}}"`

 - push to your fork:
   `git push`

 - go to the github page for your fork and click the green pull request button.